rtgodwin/rtgodwin.github.io/_pages/tavern2.md

 ## Nyx

-- The Gnomes of the small village of Gladmilion Prairie enjoy a rich and lavish lifestyle due to their trade of the Gladmilion Poppy, the cultivation of which unfortunately renders all male gnomes utterly impotent.
+- The Gnomes of the small village of Gladmilion enjoy a rich and lavish lifestyle due to their trade of the Gladmilion Poppy, the cultivation of which unfortunately renders all male gnomes utterly impotent.
 - The profitability of the Gladmilion Poppy afforded the residents a permanent solution: a Gnomelight Vigorvine.
 In a prank gone awry, Nyx destroyed the Vigorvine, and must raise the funds for, and return with, a replacement.
 - She has latched onto the druid Leafy, and has been asking some weird questions about plants.
 She thinks she can get it from the grove that Leafy is travelling to.

+## Mick

+- You're a simple guy who knows what he likes, and what he likes is his pet slime.
+This is an awakened Gray Ooze that has a telepathic link with Mick.
+- No one knows Mick is carrying a bucket of disgusting, potentially dangerous, slime in his pack.
+- The Ooze is sick.
+Mick needs to administer a healing potion every tenday, and feed it a non-magical metal weapon.
+- Mick you don't actually know what is wrong with your ooze and that is part of your quest.
+- The guy really likes his darts.
+To a fault.
+Like, instead of pulling out his sword in a fight, he pulled out some darts first.
+You know this is going to be a problem.

+Secret: the Ooze has Arcane Flux from consuming a magical item.

+##  Brynwyn

+- Classic dragon slaying quest.
+Is essentially a mercenary until she is powerful enough to kill the dragon that wronged her ancestors years ago.

+## Leafy

+#